greenwoodents/greenwoodents/source/_posts/metaxa.md

 ---

 <div id="description" class="description">
 Do you drink?
-Then you probably know this greek liquid that tastes like sun.
+Then you probably know this greek spirit that tastes like the Sun.
-_Two projects in one.
-Metaxa czech official site and metaxa e-commerce.
-We did it in cooperation with [@TL5](http://www.tl5.cz) agency and took care of design and whole development.
-Btw the ecommerce is running on [#Shopify](http://www.shopify.com)._
+_We designed and developed Czech website and e-commerce for Metaxa with content from [@TL5](http://www.tl5.cz) agency.
+The e-commerce is running on [Shopify](http://www.shopify.com)._
 </div>